-An example of the control exerted by the protein on the excited-state dynamics of the embedded chromophore has been recently shown by some of us128 for OCP.
+An example of the control exerted by the protein on the excited-state dynamics of the embedded chromophore has been recently shown by some of us for OCP.
 As already mentioned in Section 2, the photochemical event initiating the photoactivation of OCP is still under debate.
 The reported spectroscopic investigations have shown that a complex excited-state dynamics is involved where multiple dark electronic states with different lifetimes play a role.
-Specifically, in addition to the typical S_1 ($2A_a^-$) state of carotenoids, a faster decay is generally attributed to an intramolecular charge transfer (ICT) state, strongly coupled with S1, while a slower decay is associated with a dark S state.
-39 By using QM/MM SH nonadiabatic dynamics simulations we revealed that while the $S_1 \rightarrow S_0$ excited-state decay of CAN exhibits a single-exponential behavior in the gas phase, in OCP, the S1 population decay follows a multi-exponential pattern, consistent with spectroscopic observations.
-These variations in S1 lifetimes stem from the ground-state structural heterogeneity of the carotenoid within OCP and in particular they are associated with the puckering conformation of the end ring of CAN which is hydrogen-bonded to the CTD (β_1 ring).
-We also showed that the S state can be explained with a specific puckering conformation of the β_1 ring of CAN.
-Moreover, we found a minor $S_1 \rightarrow S_0$ decay pathway involving the isomerization of a double bond of CAN adjacent to the β_1 ring in the CTD, an event not observed in the gas phase simulations.
-This pathway has been closely linked to the rapiddecaying S1/ICT sub-population, leading us to suggest that this photoisomerization serves as the catalyst for OCP photoactivation.
+Specifically, in addition to the typical $S_1$ (2 $A_q^-$ ) state of carotenoids, a faster decay is generally attributed to an intramolecular charge transfer (ICT) state, strongly coupled with S1, while a slower decay is associated with a dark S\ state.
+By using QM/MM SH nonadiabatic dynamics simulations we revealed that while the S $1 \rightarrow$ S0 excited-state decay of CAN exhibits a single-exponential behavior in the gas phase, in OCP, the S1 population decay follows a multi-exponential pattern, consistent with spectroscopic observations.
+These variations in $S_1$ lifetimes stem from the ground-state structural heterogeneity of the carotenoid within OCP and in particular they are associated with the puckering conformation of the end ring of CAN which is hydrogen-bonded to the CTD $(\beta_1 \text{ ring})$ .
+We also showed that the S\ state can be explained with a specific puckering conformation of the $\beta_1$ ring of CAN.
+Moreover, we found a minor $S_1 \rightarrow S_0$ decay pathway involving the isomerization of a double bond of CAN adjacent to the $\beta_1$ ring in the CTD, an event not observed in the gas phase simulations.
+This pathway has been closely linked to the rapid-decaying S1/ICT sub-population, leading us to suggest that this photoisomerization serves as the catalyst for OCP photoactivation.

 Another example of the protein control on the initial photochemical process is that found in phytochromes.
 As described in Section 2, the bilin chromophores embedded in phytochromes upon absorption of red light, photoisomerization around a double bond.
-In a recent work, 115 we have used QM/MM SH nonadiabatic dynamics to investigate the molecular mechanism of this photoisomerization in the Deinococcus radiodurans bacteriophytochrome.
+In a recent work, we have used QM/MM SH nonadiabatic dynamics to investigate the molecular mechanism of this photoisomerization in the Deinococcus radiodurans bacterio-phytochrome.

-The many interactions established between the protein residues in the binding pocket and BV induce a counterclockwise rotation of the double bond that links the terminal D ring to the rest of the molecule (Figure 4).
+The many interactions established between the protein residues in the binding pocket and BV induce a counterclockwise rotation of the double bond that links the terminal D ring to the rest of the molecule (Fig. 4).
 Simultaneously, the neighboring single bond rotates in the opposite direction.
-This coordinated motion, often referred to as the "hula-twist" in the literature, facilitates isomerization around the double bond without causing significant alterations to the molecule's three-dimensional structure.
-9,140,141 Such a mechanism, previously proposed for other conjugated systems including photoactive proteins, 122,128,142,143 has been confirmed in another study, using a different QM description and a different approach for simulating the excited-state dynamics.
-130 The structural heterogeneity of the chromophore 144 is also reflected in the excited state lifetimes.
-The nonadiabatic dynamics simulations have shown that the rate of the photoisomerization is strongly determined by a hydrogen bond between the Dring carbonyl group of BV and a nearby histidine residue and that the non-radiative decay from S1 to S0 proceeds through a Coln.
-It is interesting to note that the presence of this H-bond does not enhance the photoprocess but instead it slows it down, which shows that its role is mostly to stabilize the inactive state to ensure a thermal reversion in the dark.
-Upon reaching the Coln region, the hydrogen bond is lost because of the constraints imposed by the Coln geometry, and the reaction can proceed even if with a low quantum yield.
+This coordinated motion, often referred to as the "hulatwist" in the literature, facilitates isomerization around the double bond without causing significant alterations in the molecule's three-dimensional structure.
+Such a mechanism, which has been previously proposed for other conjugated systems, including photoactive proteins, 113,119,133,134 has been confirmed in another study, using a different QM description and a different approach for simulating the excited-state dynamics.
+The structural heterogeneity of the chromophore is also reflected in the excited state lifetimes.
+The nonadiabatic dynamics simulations have shown that the rate of the photoisomerization is strongly determined by a hydrogen bond between the D-ring carbonyl group of BV and a nearby histidine residue and that the non-radiative decay from S1 to S0 proceeds through a CoIn.
+It is interesting to note that the presence of this H-bond does not enhance the photoprocess but instead it slows it down which shows that its role is mostly for stabilizing the inactive state to ensure a thermal reversion in the dark.
+Upon reaching the CoIn region, the hydrogen bond is lost because of the constraints imposed by the CoIn geometry and the reaction can proceed even if with a low quantum yield.